Murrilwane Wildlife Sanctuary

 AfricaZambia

-Devil’s Pool is a truly unique and thrilling natural pool located on the Zambian side of Victoria Falls, one of Africa’s most spectacular sights.
-This natural pool sits right at the edge of the waterfall’s cliff, captivating adventure-seeking travelers from around the world.
+Devil’s Pool is a truly unique and thrilling natural pool located on the Zambian side of Victoria Falls, one of Africa’s most iconic sights.
+Perched at the edge of the waterfall’s cliff, this natural pool fascinates adventure-seeking travelers from around the world.

 Geographical Features and Location